 The way that the various official statements from the Church of England talk about it, it’s assumed we all know, and furthermore that we know what sex is regardless of whether someone’s gay or straight.
 Indeed, on those very few occasions when I’ve asked the question in church circles, the normal response I get is on the lines of ‘Don’t be so silly, we all know perfectly well what we’re talking about here’.
 Well, sorry, I still don’t.
 For a start, what about masturbation, famously defined by Woody Allen as ‘sex with someone you love’?

 One of the key documents in all this is the 1991 House of Bishops’ Statement, ‘Issues in Human Sexuality’.
-Chapter 5 is conveniently available in full, online.
+[When I wrote this blog post, only Chapter 5 was conveniently available in full, online, but as of Dec 2021, so is the whole document.]
 There’s also a 44-page Study Guide.
-The relevant parts are summed up very well on the ‘Changing Attitude’ site:
+The relevant parts were summed up very well on a post which used to be on the ‘Changing Attitude’ site:

 ‘Paragraph 5.17, p45 of Issues, says: “We have, therefore, to say that in our considered judgement the clergy cannot claim the liberty to enter into sexually active homophile relationships” … The bishops also felt confident in writing in paragraph 5.11 on p43 that: “We believe that the great majority of [lesbian and gay] clergy are not in sexually active partnerships.”
 The bishops had no empirical evidence for making that statement in 1991.
 They have no empirical evidence now, but many bishops, in private, know some of their partnered lesbian and gay clergy, and affirm their relationships’.